juju/juju-gui-charm/Operation.md

 ## Activation ##

-Until now the Juju GUI has been served by a combination of an haproxy and Apache instances, specifically deployed and configured by the charm.
+Previously the Juju GUI has been served by a combination of haproxy and Apache, specifically deployed and configured by the charm.

-The new built-in server replaces them both, and can be enabled by setting the config option `builtin-server` to `true`.
+The new built-in server replaces them both and can be enabled by setting the config option `builtin-server` to `true`.

-In the future the built-in server will remain and haproxy, Apache and the mentioned config option will be removed.
+In the future haproxy, Apache and the mentioned config option will be removed, only the built-in server will remain.